 Bhaktapur or Bhadgaon “The city of Devotees”

 Bhaktapur is the third largest city in the Kathmandu valley.
 The city was once the capital of Nepal during the great Malla Kingdom from the 12th to the 15th century.
-Four square miles of land situated at an altitude of 1,401 meter from sea-level is a home to Traditional art and architecture, pottery and weaving industries, rich local customs and culture, and the everyday life of Bhaktapur people.
+Four square miles of land situated at an altitude of 1,401 meter from sea-level is a home to traditional art and architecture, pottery and weaving industries, rich local customs and culture and the everyday life of Bhaktapur people.
 All that and more will have you visit this untouched ancient city more than once!
 Nepal’s Malla dynasty’s achievements in arts and crafts are reflected throughout the Bhaktapur city.
-Bhaktapur is also known by woodcarving artists, for it’s cap known as Bhadgaon Topi, and for its curd known by Nepalese and popular for its delicious mouthwatering taste as the ‘Bhaktapur ko Juju Dahi’ (meaning Curd made in Bhaktapur).
-Tourists visiting the city also take the time to relax and observe other interesting happenings in the city such as children’s playing outside their home and in temple yards, busy and color-full open markets, women’s making clay-pots, weaving, and sun-drying crops and vegetable products.
+Bhaktapur is also known by woodcarving artists, for it’s cap known as Bhadgaon Topi and for its curd known by Nepalese and popular for its delicious mouthwatering taste as the ‘Bhaktapur ko Juju Dahi’ (meaning Curd made in Bhaktapur).
+Tourists visiting the city also take the time to relax and observe other interesting happenings in the city such as children’s playing outside their home and in temple yards, busy and colorful open markets, women’s making clay-pots, weaving, and sun-drying crops and vegetable products.
 Bhaktapur is located at 14 km east of Kathmandu.

 Bhairavnath Temple of Bhaktapur

 A day hike to Shivapuri Danda-Ridge (2,563m) for 5 hours